Midsummer borders at Charlecote

-Our gardeners fill every corner - take a look behind the little summerhouse and in one of the pots you'll see Fuchsia fulgens - in its native Mexico it can reach 9 feet tall and is pollinated by hummingbirds, but here our climate keeps it to a much more manageable size.
+Our gardeners fill every corner with plants - take a look behind the little summerhouse and in one of the pots you'll see Fuchsia fulgens - in its native Mexico it can reach 9 feet tall and is pollinated by hummingbirds, but here our climate keeps it to a much more manageable size.

 Enjoy a relaxing game of croquet, and on the far side of the croquet lawn you'll see a large clump of Camassia quamash, with spikes of starry blue flowers.
 The bulbs, apparently tasting of pears (‘quamash’ means sweet), were eaten by Native Americans.
 Victorian plant hunter David Douglas discovered an unfortunate side-effect, complaining of almost being blown out of his sleeping quarters by ‘the strength of the wind’.

 Woodland water feature

 We are still working on our five-year plan for the woodland garden - we'll be pruning away some of the old overgrown shrubs this year.
 This tranquil area is enhanced by our elegant water feature, a beautiful testament to the superb craftsmanship of Whichford Pottery, who based the design on the alabaster bowl in the Great Hall.

 Peas in our thyme

 However, don’t miss the subtle planting in the tea garden by the Stables where you can pick up a drink or a snack from our tea tent on busy days.
 Discover our plant sales stand here too and take home something for your own garden.

 We’re planting this area in traditional cottage-garden style, mixing cutting-flowers for the house with herbs and edibles for use in the restaurant.